 This era belongs to cinema, and I do not mean just this year, or this decade, I am referring to the last century or so and the upcoming decades too.
-There have been renaissance periods in art and literature; this is the age of the movies, wherein art form which combines all the other art forms.
-As cinephiles, irrespective of our opinions and our tastes, we celebrate the art, the idea that cinema is a transcendental experience.
+There have been renaissance periods in art and literature; this is the age of the movies, wherein art form combines all the other art forms.
+As cinephiles, irrespective of our opinions and tastes, we celebrate art and the idea that cinema is a transcendental experience.
 And I am proud to be a cinephile, proud to say that movies have changed my life and how I perceive humanity.
 What I am not proud is that I have not owned up to my passion, I haven’t been able to show the respect that cinema needs and deserves.

 As a lifelong bibliophile, I have always maintained a huge collection of books in my home.
 The idea of owning a book, feeling the pages run through my fingers even though I have already read them, it’s not one that I can describe; it has to be experienced.
 Unfortunately, I cannot say the same for movies.
-The fact that I do not own as many movies as I would like, is something I have always been ashamed of.
-When my non-Indian cinephile friends flaunt their personal movie collection, post photos of their Criterion DVDs, I feel both jealous and embarrassed; jealous since I too would love to have my own little personal collection of movies, and embarrassed because I feel I do not respect the art as much as I would like to.
+The fact that I do not own as many movies as I would like is something I have always been ashamed of.
+When my non-Indian cinephile friends flaunt their personal movie collection and post photos of their Criterion DVDs, I feel both jealous and embarrassed; jealous since I, too, would love to have my own little personal collection of movies, and embarrassed because I feel I do not respect the art as much as I would like to.
 Other than a handful of DVDs, all I can flaunt for now is my cold, hard, ugly hard disk drive, which houses my hall of shame (aka my collection of illegal movies).

 Now, a lot of this might be because of the quintessential Indian penchant for “jugaad” (hack), but today a lot of it is because of the lack of alternatives.
-I personally know of a lot of middle-class Indians who want to buy classic movies, but the best they’ll get from a local store is ‘Interstellar’ or ‘Titanic’.
-Importing from international sellers is an option, but add the multitude of Indian import duties and taxes to the seller’s price, it’d cost a fortune.
+I personally know of a lot of middle-class Indians who want to buy classic movies, but the best they’ll get from a local store is ‘Interstellar’ or ‘Titanic.’
+Importing from international sellers is an option, but adding the multitude of Indian import duties and taxes to the seller’s price’d cost a fortune.
 So, a cinephile begins to look at other avenues.
 I personally was a university student when I began taking cinema seriously, and I didn’t have the means to buy my movies, so I began searching for peer-to-peer file sharing.
 It was the only way, and I took it.
 I still do, mostly because international cinema is never screened in India, and there are rarely any legal alternatives available.
-I wouldn’t have been able to see ‘Toni Erdmann’ or ‘Elle’ or any of my other favorite movies of 2016 for that matter, without having access to pirated copies.
+I wouldn’t have been able to see ‘Toni Erdmann’ or ‘Elle’ or any of my other favorite movies of 2016, for that matter, without having access to pirated copies.
 Even today, it’d be impossible to find legal copies of these movies.
 That’s the reality, and it is sad.

 Another reason why Indians watch pirated films is the massive censorship that theatrical releases undergo in cinema.
 Movies like ‘Wolf of Wall Street’ were extensively censored even while being awarded an A (adult) certificate by the CBFC (Central Board of Film Certification).
 When a movie like ‘La La Land’ is released with an A certificate (thankfully without any cuts), then you know where India stands in terms of free artistic expression.
-Unfortunately, the CBFC doesn’t understand English and never realized that the “C” in its title refers to “Certification” and not “Censor”, and audiences pay the price.
+Unfortunately, the CBFC doesn’t understand English and never realized that the “C” in its title refers to “Certification” and not “Censor,” and audiences pay the price.
 Can you blame us if we use torrents!?

 However, I don’t believe that it is all bad.
 Cinema wouldn’t have grown this rapidly without piracy.
 How else could I have ever watched a ‘Jeanne Dielman’ or a ‘Persona’!
 A lot of great cinema have been rediscovered after decades thanks to pirated copies.
 Most piracy activists argue that piracy is all about universal access to information (cinema, in this case) and while I do not agree, there aren’t entirely wrong.
 In fact, piracy has revived the careers of filmmakers as audiences discovered their works.
 Anurag Kashyap is the best example; the man made his first film in 2000 (‘Paanch’), which was banned by the courts (it still remains unreleased).
 His second film (‘Black Friday’) too was banned in 2004 due to its sensitive subject matter.
 Both movies were available illegally online, and by happenstance, an Indian Supreme Court Judge saw a pirated copy of the movie in Dubai, and he liked it so much that he had the case reopened!
 And the rest is history – Anurag Kashyap is today the biggest Indian name in international cinema, and even he acknowledges the role of torrents in the revival of his career.